 One of the most popular Cantonese dim sum dishes, shrimp & pork shumai is delicate, tasty and very easy to make in your own kitchen.
+A tutorial video is included.

 What are your must-have-dishes when visiting a Cantonese dim sum restaurant?
 My list always includes a portion of Shumai (Shaomai/烧卖), pretty little parcels bursting with delicious filling and freshly steamed in mini bamboo baskets.
 Today’s recipe Shrimp & Pork Shumai shows you how to make them in your own kitchen.